ktmud/huggle/README.md

 ## Usage

 1. [Install hugo](http://hugo.spf13.com/overview/installing)
-1. Clone this repo
+1. Fork and clone this repo, checkout your own branch
 1. `make init`
-1. Add some posts in content/posts/
+1. Write your blog in content/posts/
 1. `make watch` to develop, `make server` to build for production.

+### Why you need a branch?

+In case you want to sync with this upstream.

 ## Directories